yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![A screenshot of the dialog where you can setup triggers.](media/Ex1-Task7.24.png)

-25. Select "Save & queue"; then select "Save & queue" two more times to kick off the first build
+25. Select "Save & queue"; then select "Save & queue" two more times to kick off the first build.

     ![A screenshot showing the queued build.](media/Ex1-Task7.26.png)